Cacti/plugin_thold/README.md

 ## ChangeLog

+--- 1.0.4 ---
+* feature: First attempt of thresholding by data collector.
+Note that if you are using the thold daemon, you will need to run on each data collector.

 --- 1.0.3 ---
 * feature#34: Allow notes to be attached to thresholds and templates
 * feature: New setting for expression tholds using ifHighSpeed to handle empty ifHighSpeed entries